sveltejs/kit/documentation/docs/15-configuration.md

 ### cspNonce

 Enables or disables automatically adding [CSP Nonces](#content-security-policy) to your script and style tags.
+Will also disable prerendering when active.

 ### vite